Dick Radatz

 Richard Raymond Radatz (April 2, 1937 - March 16, 2005) was an American relief pitcher in Major League Baseball.
 Nicknamed "The Monster", the 6 ft 6 in, 230 lb right-hander had a scorching but short-lived period of dominance for the Boston Red Sox in the early 1960s.
 Radatz is reported to have gotten his nickname during a game against the New York Yankees in Boston in 1963 in which he came in to pitch with the bases loaded and no one out.
-He consecutively struck out Mickey Mantle, Roger Maris, and Elston Howard (the 1963 American League most valuable player), after which Mantle grumbled about Radatz being "that monster".
+He consecutively struck out Mickey Mantle, Roger Maris, and Elston Howard, after which Mantle grumbled about Radatz being "that monster".
 Over his career, Radatz struck out Hall of Famer Mantle 44 times in 63 at-bats.

 As of 2025, Radatz owns the record for the most strikeouts in a single season by a reliever in MLB history, striking out 181 batters in 1964.
-This broke his own record when he struck out 162 the year prior in 1963.
-Only Mark Eichhorn has been able to best Radatz's 1963 single season strikeout total, when Eichhorn fanned 166 batters in 1986.
+This broke his own record, set in 1963 when he struck out 162.
+The only pitcher since to even surpass his 1963 total is Mark Eichhorn, with 166 strikeouts in 1986.

 Early life

 Born in Detroit, Radatz was the first child of Virginia (Osterman) and Norman Radatz, an automotive engineer and body design draftsman.
 Radatz grew up in Berkley, Michigan, in the same neighborhood that produced Hall of Fame Detroit Tigers pitcher Hal Newhouser.
 Norman Radatz had known Newhouser when Newhouser was young, and Dick Radatz grew up admiring Newhouser.
 Radatz attended Berkley High School, where he played football, baseball, and basketball.
 He threw a no-hitter in April 1954, only allowing one base on balls; one of three no-hitters he pitched in high school.

 He also played Class D baseball for Walway, in the Detroit Baseball Federation.
 He had a 7–1 won–loss record, the team winning the American Baseball Congress junior title in August of 1954.

 He was a star basketball and baseball player at Michigan State University before signing with the Red Sox as an amateur free agent in 1959.
 Another future MLB relief pitcher, Ron Perranoski, was Radatz's roommate at Michigan State.
-In 1957, Radatz and Perranoski played for the Watertown Lake Sox of the Basin League in South Dakota, where he had a 10-1 record.
+In 1957, Radatz and Perranoski played for the Watertown Lake Sox of the Basin League in South Dakota, with whom he had a 10-1 record.
 Radatz returned in 1958 and led the Basin League with 107 strikeouts.
 As a Michigan State senior, he was 10–1 with a 1.12 earned run average (ERA).